 Hi, my name is Marshall Stokes.
-I’m a 30-something geeky American with strong family values and bottomless curiosity for technical, behavioral, financial, and ethical advancements.
+I’m a geeky, entrepreneurial American with strong family values and bottomless curiosity for technical, behavioral, financial, and ethical advancements.

 As far back as I can remember business has been on my mind.
 My father’s primary income came from a small retail store and I effectively grew up in that business.
 In 7th grade I invested in bulk candy and packs of gum from Costco to resell out of my locker (when your only competition is a vending machine you can succeed with a very basic business plan).
 I later found higher profit margins in hustling fireworks, but that was more of a seasonal gig.
 I have built businesses, some successful, some not.
-Currently leading the Uvumi Comeback campaign and providing strategic and technical consulting for a handful of inspiring businesses, I get to work alongside teams of talented, fun, like-minded individuals; geek out on tech stuff; and build seriously cutting-edge systems.
-I spend most of my time in my home office, which means I can see my wife and kids during breaks and meals, and still conveniently work late into the night when necessary.
-Life is good.
+Currently providing strategic and technical consulting for a handful of inspiring businesses, I get to work alongside teams of talented, fun, like-minded individuals; geek out on tech stuff; and build seriously cutting-edge systems, mostly custom-designed application and service clusters for growing businesses who prefer reputable managed hosting instead of paying 5x more to be locked in to a cloud hosting system.

-When I get the chance, I enjoy some hobbies that more-or-less relate in one way or another to my propensity to nerdyness: playing guitar; amateur photography; building, cleaning, and shooting firearms (and bird hunting when possible); and maintaining/fixing my crappy old vehicles.
-I’m not anywhere near expert-level with any of these activities, but I do enjoy them.
-My passion, though, is technical work – I love designing and building complex server clusters, playing a role on a team that builds truly amazing software, and generally just geeking out with servers and other high tech hardware.
+When I get the chance, I enjoy some hobbies that more-or-less relate to my nerdism: acoustic guitar and (very) amateur music production; photography; building, cleaning, and shooting firearms (and bird hunting when possible); and owning too many outdated vehicles.
+My passion, though, is technical geekery – I love designing and building complex server clusters, playing a role on a team of passionate and imaginative creators, and staring at blinky LEDs on high-end tech gear.

-I’ve owned the domain marshallstokes.com for many years (apologies to brilliant artist Marshall Stokes who’s donated blood was once confused with mine when we both lived in the same small town), but only recently decided to put it to use as a personal blog.
+I own the domain marshallstokes.com since forever ago and this site originally lived there, but for no particular reason I changed it up to the current name in 2018.
 I used to do much more writing but my professional endeavors have taken over my life to such a point that I don’t spend much time writing for fun, though I do plenty of technical writing and professional communication on a daily basis.
 This blog is my attempt to get back into writing for fun.
 My first post discusses my motivation behind launching this project.